Ada-Developers-Academy/core-pses/10/tictactoe.checkpoint.md

 ##### !question

 What is the space complexity of your solution?
+Explain.
+Define your variable(s).

 ##### !end-question